Did Indians witness

 of the most enduring

 stories across our world's many cultures.
-A hill changed to a deep lake
+A hill transformed to a deep lake

 surely is one of these totems.